hazelcast/hazelcast/hazelcast-documentation/src/HazelcastSimulator/Coordinator.md

 ### Controlling Hazelcast Declarative Configuration

-By default, the coordinator uses the files `SIMULATOR_HOME/conf/hazelcast.xml` and `SIMULATOR_HOME/conf/client-hazelcast.xml` to generate the correct Hazelcast configuration.
+By default, the coordinator uses the files `SIMULATOR_HOME/conf/hazelcast.xml` and `SIMULATOR_HOME/conf/ client-hazelcast.xml` to generate the correct Hazelcast configuration.
 To use your own configuration files instead, use the following arguments:

 ```